ajvondrak/git-topics/doc/git-topics-start.1.md

 ## SYNOPSIS

-`git topics start` <name>
+`git topics start` <topic>

 ## DESCRIPTION

-Starts a new topic branch with the given <name> forked off of _master_.
-If so configured by `git topics setup`, <name> will be automatically prefixed to adhere to branch naming conventions.
+Starts a new topic branch named <topic> forked off of _master_.
 If _master_ is tracking a remote branch, `git topics start` makes an effort to ensure your local _master_ branch is up to date first.
 This avoids starting your topic based on old code and having to rebase it later.

 To keep _master_ up to date, this command will `git fetch` the remote branch for any pending commits.
 If the local branch is behind, the topic branch will